-*Because SNDK did not report an effective tax rate, we used its 22% rate from one year ago.
+*Because SanDisk did not report an effective tax rate, we used its 33% rate from TTM.

-**Because STX did not report an effective tax rate, we used its 13% rate from TTM.
+**Because Seagate did not report an effective tax rate, we used its 15% rate from five years ago.

-***Because WDC did not report an effective tax rate, we used its 8% rate from one year ago.
+***Because Western Digital did not report an effective tax rate, we used its 8% rate from one year ago.

 Businesses with consistently high ROIC show that they're efficiently using capital.
 They also have the ability to treat shareholders well, because they can then use their extra cash to pay out dividends to us, buy back shares, or further invest in their franchise.
 And healthy and growing dividends are something that Warren Buffett has long loved.

 So for more successful investments, dig a little deeper than the earnings headlines to find the company's ROIC.
 Add these companies to your Watchlist:

 Jim Royal, Ph.D., owns no shares of any company mentioned here.
 The Motley Fool owns shares of Western Digital.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.